Freiheitsfonds: Organisational activities

 Journalist and activist Arne Semsrott founded Freiheitsfonds in December 2021, after learning about a 1990 ruling by the German Federal Court of Justice, which determined that the payment of a fine could be made by a third party.
 This gave him the idea of raising money in order to pay the fines of those imprisoned for fare evasion and secure their release.
 Semsrott originally raised €28,800 through donations from friends.
 On 2 and 3 December, he visited two prisons in Berlin—Plötzensee and Lichtenberg—and paid off the fines of 21 prisoners (12 men and 9 women).
 This initial action gained publicity through a post on the website of freedom of information campaign group FragDenStaat and coverage on Jan Böhmermann's television show Magazin Royale.
 Semsrott announced that over the following weekend, some 4,000 donors had collectively given more than €200,000 to the initiative.
 By the end of December 2021, Freiheitsfonds had spent around €100,000 securing the release of 83 people.
 As of September 2023, this had risen to more than €800,000 and around 850 prisoners.

 In order for a prisoner to have their fine paid, they must give their consent to Freiheitsfonds in advance.
 The initiative has raised awareness among inmate populations through advertisements in Der Lichtblick, a free magazine distributed in German prisons.
 Prison staff also contact Freiheitsfonds to inform it of eligible prisoners, and some institutions have given application forms upon arrival to those sentenced under the substitute imprisonment law.
 Although payments can be made by any means, Semsrott has stated he prefers to visit the prison in person and pay the fines in cash, so that the inmates can be released immediately.

 The longer-term aims of Freiheitsfonds extend to abolishing the substitute imprisonment law and promoting the introduction of free local public transport throughout Germany.
 The initiative has suggested downgrading fare evasion from a criminal offence to a summary misdemeanour, or Ordnungswidrigkeit, similar to jaywalking and illegal parking.
 According to Semsrott, this is necessary because paying for a person's release does not preclude them from returning to prison for repeating the offence in the future.

 Freiheitsfonds has predominantly assisted people in Berlin, where the initiative is based, but has also helped affected people in other cities such as Bremen, Frankfurt and Hanover, as well as three people in the state of Saarland.
 It estimates that based on the cost of housing a person in prison in Germany, its actions save the German state between €130 and €180 per day per prisoner released.
+According to Freiheitsfonds' figures, roughly €150,000 in donations resulted in €1.5 million in savings for taxpayers, a ratio of 10 to 1.